necrux/Notes/tools.md

 #### Process Introspection
 * *peekfd:* Peek at file descriptors of running processes.
 * *gdb:* See what is going on "inside" another program while it executes -- or what another program was doing at the moment it crashed.
+* *gcore:* Generate a core dump of a running program with process ID pid.

 #### NETWORK